 When psychological health and safety (PHS) is ignored, burnout and disengagement become the norm.
 In continuing care, this can mean higher risks, more errors, and a harder time providing the care your clients and residents deserve.

-Your workplace is more than just where you clock in; it’s an ecosystem that shapes your daily life.
-While it can increase stress, it can also sustain you.
-Much like a supportive family or a favourite hobby, a healthy workplace should be a pillar of your mental health—a place where you feel capable, valued, and truly supported.
-It’s a simple equation: when our care workers are doing well, the entire organization thrives.
+The workplace is more than just where your team clocks in; it’s an ecosystem that shapes their daily life.
+Much like a supportive family or a favourite hobby, a healthy workplace can be a source of wellness.
+It’s a simple equation: when our people feel capable, valued, and truly supported, they thrive, and so does the organization.

 You know you need a plan, but between staff huddles and resident needs, finding a starting point can feel like adding one more heavy brick to an already full backpack.